Heaven Official's Blessing

 Heaven Official's Blessing (天官赐福 (Tiān Guān Cì Fú)) is a Chinese novel written by Mo Xiang Tong Xiu (墨香铜臭).
 The serialization started on Jinjiang Literature City, a popular Chinese website for publishing and serializing web fiction, on June 16, 2017, and was completed on February 25, 2018.
-It consists of 24 chapters and eight extra chapters.
+It consists of 244 chapters and eight extra chapters.
 A manhua adaptation, illustrated by STARember and published by Bilibili, was released on October 19, 2019.
 A donghua adaptation was released on Bilibili and Funimation on October 31, 2020.

 Synopsis

 Eight hundred years ago, Xie Lian was the Crown Prince of the Kingdom of Xianle.
 He was loved by his citizens and was considered the darling of the heavens.
 He ascended to the heavens at 17 years old; however, due to unfortunate circumstances, returns back to the mortal realm.
 Years later, he ascends again–only to be banished a few minutes after his ascension.

-Now, eight hundred years later, Xie Lian ascends to the heavens for the third time as the laughing stock among all three realms.
-On his first task as a god thrice ascended, he meets a mysterious ghost who rules the ghosts and terrifies the heavens, yet, unbeknownst to Xie Lian, this ghost king has been paying attention to him for a very, very long time.
+Now, eight hundred years later, Xie Lian ascends to the heavens once more, this time without any followers or offerings.
+While returning from collecting scraps, he takes in a mysterious young man, who is revealed to be Hua Cheng, the ghost king long feared across the three realms.